 After over-dosing on bucket loads of candy coupled with a fair few pints of beer at the Halloween (2018) inspired press screening of its latest instalment, I was hoping my intoxication would help take the edge off a bit.
 I really needn’t have worried, I could have watched this cold sober, in pitch black, all by myself and I would still not be scared, not one bit.

-The narrative reverts back to the original but forty years later Myers is no longer Laurie Strode's brother and gone is the rather complicated backstory.
+The narrative reverts back to the original but forty years later Myers is no longer Laurie Strode's brother and gone is the complicated backstory.
 As we never see Myers face, only the back of him when in prison or disguised behind his signature mask, you never develop any sort emotions for the him, whether good, bad or just plain scary.
-So, even in his eventual death, which of course we do not see (signalling to more sequels perhaps?) we couldn’t care less what happens to him.
+So, even in his eventual death, which of course we do not see (signalling to more sequels perhaps?) we couldn’t care less of his outcome.

-However, Curtis as a paranoid grandmother with her impressive shoulder length silver locks is just brilliant; she has two failed marriages under her belt, her over-protective parenting has estranged her daughter Karen (Judy Greer) but she is on amenable terms with her granddaughter Allyson (Andi Matichak).
+However, Curtis as a paranoid grandmother with her impressive shoulder length silver locks is undeniably brilliant.
+With two failed marriages under her belt, her over-protective parenting has estranged her daughter Karen (Judy Greer) but is on amenable terms with her granddaughter Allyson (Andi Matichak).
 She has transformed her house to a mini Fort Knox , bobby-trapped to the max and guns galore; equally equipped for Myers return, as he is for her.

 Halloween (2018) is out now.